Going to school in New Zealand

 Primary and secondary education (external link) - Ministry of Education

-In New Zealand, tertiary education can be gained through:
+In New Zealand, you can get tertiary education through:

 - universities

-- Te Pukenga – the New Zealand Institute of Skills and Technology
+- New Zealand Institute of Skills and Technology (NZIST), polytechnics and institutes of technology

 - wānanga